graphql/graphiql/CONTRIBUTING.md

 *Only core contributors may release to NPM.*

-To release a new version on NPM, first ensure you're on the `master` branch and have recently run `git pull` and that all tests pass with `npm test`.
+To release a new version on NPM, first ensure you're on the `master` branch and have recently run `git pull` and that all tests pass with `yarn test`.
 Use `npm version patch|minor|major` in order to increment the version in package.json and tag and commit a release.
 Then `git push --follow-tags` this change so Travis CI can deploy to NPM. *Do not run `npm publish` directly.*